spryker/spryker-docs/docs/pbc/all/cart-and-checkout/install-and-upgrade/install-features/install-the-cart-non-splittable-products-feature.md

 ---
-title: Install the Cart + Non-splittable products feature
+title: Install the Cart + Non-splittable Products feature
 description: The guide describes the process of installing the Cart and Non-splittable Products features into your project
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template